sdrobert/pydrobert-kaldi/README.rst

 - Be careful when using extended file name options such as "o" (once) or "s" (sorted).
 They are valid, but this package caches nothing and does very little error checking!
-- I haven't dealt with storing tokens (character strings without spaces) because I don't want to deal with the whole Python encoding business.
-If you're reading and writing strings, just use Python's I/O :)

 License
 -------

-Kaldi_ is covered by the Apache 2.0 license, and so too is this.
+This code is licensed under Apache 2.0.

+Code found under the `src/` directory has been primarily copied from Kaldi_ version 5.1.46. `setup.py` is also strongly influenced by Kaldi's build configuration.
+Kaldi is also covered by the Apache 2.0 license; its specific license file was copied into `src/COPYING_Kaldi_Project` to live among its fellows.
+The Kaldi team uses a minim

 .. _Kaldi: http://kaldi-asr.org/
 .. _Swig: http://www.swig.org/